propelorm/Propel2/documentation/documentation/index.markdown

 * [Additional SQL Files](../cookbook/adding-additional-sql-files.html) How to execute custom SQL statements at buildtime
 * [Advanced Column Types](../cookbook/working-with-advanced-column-types.html) How to work with BLOBs, serialized PHP objects, ENUM, and ARRAY column types.
 * [Customizing build](../cookbook/customizing-build.html) How to customize the Phing build process.
-* [DB Designer](../cookbook/dbdesigner.html) How to import an XML schema from existing DBDesigner 4 file.
 * [How to Use PHP 5.3 Namespaces](../cookbook/namespaces.html) How to generate model classes with namespaces, and how to use them.
 * [Model Introspection At Runtime](../cookbook/runtime-introspection.html) How to use the Map classes to discover table properties at runtime.
 * [Multi-Component Data Model](../cookbook/multi-component-data-model.html) How to generate model classes in subdirectories, and organize your model into independent packages / modules.